-Requirements Notes 128 or higher GB vRAM (recommended) The masking service on the Delphix Engine uses its memory to process database and file blocks.
-64GB vRAM (minimum) More memory can sometimes improve performance.
+Requirements Notes 128 or higher GB vRAM (recommended) 64GB vRAM (minimum) The masking service on the Delphix Engine uses its memory to process database and file blocks.
+More memory can sometimes improve performance.
 Memory reservation is a requirement for the Delphix VM.
 Overcommitting memory resources in the ESX server will significantly impact the performance of the Delphix Engine.
 Reservation ensures that the Delphix Engine will not stall while waiting for the ESX server to page in the engine's memory.

-5 TIP - Do not allocate all memory to the Delphix VM
+NOTE: Do not allocate all memory to the Delphix VM.